 The Albany adder, an extremely rare reptile with distinctive eyebrows and beautifully patterned skin, hadn’t been seen in nearly a decade.

-The poisonous snake was presumed to be extinct — until this spring, when herpetologists announced the discovery of four Albany adders happily living in the creature’s native South Africa.
+The venomous snake was presumed to be extinct — until this spring, when herpetologists announced the discovery of four Albany adders happily living in the creature’s native South Africa.

 “I don’t think we’ve hugged each other that much ever,” one of the members of the expedition said.
 “We were literally jumping up and down hugging.”